A concise guide for newcomers

 Coins of a single ruler

 You may focus on coins from the reign of one ruler, such as William I, William III or Wilhelmina.
-Within such a series, changes in portrait, title and design become clearly visible.
+Within such a series, changes in portrait, titles and design become clearly visible.

 One coin type over time